jon-harper/OmniBox/docs/support/panel_mounts.md

 #### JST SM

+!!! caution "Caution: Avoid JST SM as a hotend connector on enclosed printers"

 These are good, low-curren (3A) connectors for devices such as limit switches, lights, steppers, and fans.

-!!! caution
-    Avoid use for the hotends on enclosed printers.

 [:material-cart: JST SM Connector Kit][bom_jst_sm_kit]{ .md-button }